aospapp/aosp/external/llvm/docs/Statepoints.rst

 Operands:
 """""""""

+The 'id' operand is a constant integer that is reported as the ID field in the generated stackmap.
+LLVM does not interpret this parameter in any way and its meaning is up to the statepoint user to decide.
+Note that LLVM is free to duplicate code containing statepoint calls, and this may transform IR that had a unique 'id' per lexical call to statepoint to IR that does not.

+If 'num patch bytes' is non-zero then the call instruction corresponding to the statepoint is not emitted and LLVM emits 'num patch bytes' bytes of nops in its place.
+LLVM will emit code to prepare the function arguments and retrieve the function return value in accordance to the calling convention; the former before the nop sequence and the latter after the nop sequence.
+It is expected that the user will patch over the 'num patch bytes' bytes of nops with a calling sequence specific to their runtime before executing the generated machine code.
+There are no guarantees with respect to the alignment of the nop sequence.
+Unlike :doc:`StackMaps` statepoints do not have a concept of shadow bytes.
+Note that semantically the statepoint still represents a call or invoke to 'target', and the nop sequence after patching is expected to represent an operation equivalent to a call or invoke to 'target'.

 The 'target' operand is the function actually being called.
 The target can be specified as either a symbolic LLVM function, or as an arbitrary Value of appropriate function type.
 Note that the function